 Recurring job processing has never been easier.
 All you need is a single line of code:

-Hangfire uses NCrontab library to perform scheduling tasks, so you can use more complex CRON expressions:
+Hangfire uses Cronos library to perform scheduling tasks, so you can use more complex CRON expressions:

 Hangfire uses persistent storage to store jobs, queues and statistics and let them survive application restarts.
 The storage subsystem is abstracted enough to support both classic SQL Server and fast Redis.